zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-07-29-Testing-NEBNext-Low-Input-RNA-Library-Prep.md

 Protocol: [Link here](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/manualE6420_NEBNext_Low_Input_RNA_Library_Prep.pdf).
 Most of the text here is taken directly from this protocol.
 I will only be using (and detailing the steps below) for one of the workflows in this protocol: "**Section 2: Protocol for Low Input RNA: cDNA Synthesis, Amplification and Library Generation**".

 I have a sample kit of 6 preps.
-Detailing the steps of the protocol below, and will have a separate post where I will detail the samples and exact steps or modifications taken.

 ### Overview image of workflow: